KawaiiBakemono/A-Lotl-Axolotls/README.md

 A: I didn't know until I made this pack!
 While both are genetic mutations, albinism is an absence of melanin, while leucism is a reduction of all types of pigmentation, not just melanin, so they may have muted or patchy coloring.
 Leucism can also vary between individuals.

 ## Goals
-- Adding the option to nametag axolotls for a specific skin instead of finding a naturally spawning one.
+- Add the option to nametag axolotls for a specific skin instead of finding a naturally spawning one.
 This may be added to the base pack or released as a seperate one (most likely the latter).
-- Adding CIT bucket textures for nametagged axolotls.
+- Add CIT bucket textures for nametagged axolotls.
-- Maybe an albino axolotl?
+- Add an albino axolotl?
 It looks kinda creepy if you do it wrong.
 But maybe!

 ## Known Issues

-- The custom axolotl texture is not represented when placed in a bucket, only the variant due to the limitations of CIT.
+- The custom axolotl texture is not represented when placed in a bucket, only the variant, due to the limitations of CIT.
 For example, an Axolotl Bucket containing a variant 0 axolotl bearing the Lavender texture will only show the Lucy texture.
 However, do not worry!
-The texture of the entity itself will remain the same.
+The texture of the entity within the bucket will remain the same.

 ## Licensing
 This project is licensed with LGPL v3.0.
 Please don't repost this project anywhere without my written permission first.